Frequently Asked Questions About Capital Credits

 - How can a member check to see if they have unclaimed capital credits?

 Yes!
-DS&O has sent hundreds of thousands of dollars in capital credit retirements to its members.
+DS&O has sent millions of dollars in capital credit retirements to its members.

 DS&O Electric Cooperative, Inc. is a non-profit electric utility, which means the co-op is owned by those it serves and not by private investors.